skibinska/testing/README.md

 1. create github repo with readme and clone it;
 2. register or signup in [travis-ci.org](https://travis-ci.org/)
 3. link github repo on travis;
-4. register or signup in [codeclimate](https://codeclimate.com)
+4. register or signup in [codeclimate](https://codeclimate.com) and/or [codecov](https://codecov.io)
-5. link github repo on codeclimate
+5. link github repo on codeclimate and/or codecov
 6. add .travis.yml
 7. encrypt your codeclimate token;
 8. push to master;